ndrhere/Project-Texter/README.md

 ## License

-This application is licensed under the `MIT License`.
+This application is licensed under the me.